Summer Rowing CampS for

 Registration for each week of camp is open until the Friday before the camp session begins.

-Cancellations or session rescheduling must be made by the Friday before the first day of your registered camp week for a partial refund (minus Regatta Central processing fees).
+Cancellations or session rescheduling must be made by the Friday before the first day of your registered camp week for a full refund.
 To request a cancellation, please email Morgan at morgan@marinrowing.org.
-Cancellations and Refunds are not processed through Regatta Central.

 Marin Rowing Association desires that no one be deprived of the opportunity to row due to financial concerns.
 To this end, Marin Rowing has secured scholarship funds to help cover the costs of camp participation.
-Contact Morgan at morgan@marinrowing.org for a financial aid application.
+Contact Morgan at morgan@marinrowing.org for an application for financial assistance.

 Swim Requirement: